 Martin Berasategui began cooking at a tender age of 14 when most of us were still playing Nintendo.
-He gained his first Michelin Star at the age of 25 and currently holds eight in total across his repertoire of restaurants in Spain which is more than any other Spanish chef.
-In 2001 his self named restaurant Martin Berasategui received its third Michelin star and has kept them ever since – the guy is a serious player.
-It’s situ is just outside San Sebastian, in Lasarte-Oria overlooking the gorgeous mountainous region of Gipuzkoa.
-The decor is a simple white table cloth affair with huge ceiling pillars, is hued with warming colours and huge curtains that reveal those jaw-dropping views.
+He gained his first Michelin Star at the age of 25 and currently holds eight in total across his repertoire of restaurants in Spain, which is more than any other Spanish chef.
+In 2001 his self named restaurant Martin Berasategui received its third Michelin star and has kept them ever since – this guy is a serious player.
+It’s situ is just outside San Sebastian, in Lasarte-Oria, overlooking the gorgeous mountainous region of Gipuzkoa.
+The decor is a simple white table cloth affair with huge ceiling pillars, is hued with warming colours and huge curtains when opened, reveal jaw-dropping views.

 2014 Amuse bouche of sea crunch tempura (sea anemone) with txakoli wine mayonnaise and citrus gel, kumquat, potato firewater, olive & anchovy.
 The teeny tony morsels wouldn’t fill up a mouse but I guess you can’t peak too soon.

 1995 Mille-feuille of smoke eel, foie-gras, spring onions and green apple.
 This 20 year old recipe was a uniform piece of skilful cookery that garners attention.
 It was a expertly constructed stack of smoked eel sandwiched in between two pieces of foie, with a slab of caramelised sugar on top.
 The balance of a richness came from citric apple, along with vibrant spring onion cream.

 A shroom dish was served to ‘Elbert’ – our foie adversed diner.

 “Red Shrimp Royale” soon followed.
 The sweet shrimps came with a lovely royale sauce, lentils for body and flavoursome fennel foam too.
 The sauce reminded me of a rich, velvety fish pie in the best possible way.